Facebook

 What We Like

-It’s a top priority for Husqvarna that their products are as eco-friendly as possible.
+Husqvarna’s top priority is that its products are as eco-friendly as possible.
 Even though this is a gas-powered machine, it’s environmentally conscious.
 It reduces harmful emissions by up to 60 percent and is more fuel-efficient by up to 20 percent.

 What We Don't Like

-For what you get, some customers found the price to be too high.
-It’s not the most powerful on the market and it takes a longer time to move some bigger piles of leaves.
+Some customers found the price too high for what you get.
+It’s not the most powerful on the market, and it takes a longer time to move some bigger piles of leaves.
 For the price, check the stats for what you’re looking for.

 Product Specs